redhat-developer/odo/website/docs/command-reference/service.md

 [...]
 ```

-### Optional name

-The name of the created instance is optional.
+Note that the name of the created instance is optional.
 If you do not provide a name, it will be the lowercased name of the service.
 For example, the following command will create an instance of a Redis service named `redis`:

 ```
 $ odo service create redis-operator.v0.8.0/Redis